ezennag/fullstack_coding_challenge/README.md

 * Bringing up the It's a match! screen on right swipe
 * Adding cool features

-We will be evaluating your submission based on how closely it matches the native experience, as well as the structure of the code.
+We will be evaluating your submission on both the efficiency and readability of your code and the degree to which your product matches the native experience.

-Please submit your solution as a pull request to this repository, and include in it a link to your working example.
+Please submit your solution as a pull request to this repository or email a zip directly to your recruiter, and include in it:

+* a link to your working example
+* how long this took you
+* what you would add/change if you had more time